 - At Tihange and Doel, the "earthquake procedures" have been modified in 2013 by the licensee to speed up the detection and mitigation of induced flooding on the site. - The actions resulting from the periodic safety review concerning the flooding hazards at Tihange are described in section 3.1.
 The procedures for the beyond-design protection and those related to the peripheral wall are now operational. - On both sites, the licensee will introduce procedures describing the actions to take in case of a total loss of heat sinks and in case of a total loss of internal or external power supplies.
 Many of these procedures have been finalized at Doel in 2014, except for the spent fuel pools.
-However, as these actions are directly linked to the CSBO project, described in section 3.2 and delayed to 2016, their finalization is not planned before 2016 in Tihange.
+Some of them are still under development in Tihange. - However, as these actions are directly linked to the CSBO project, described in section 3.2., they will be finalized in Tihange during the first quarter of 2017.